pa11y/pa11y-ci/README.md

 ### Configuration

-Pa11y CI looks for a JSON config file in the current working directory named `.pa11yci`.
+Pa11y CI checks the current working directory for a JSON config file named `.pa11yci`.
 An example:

 ```json
 {